Central Coast Council

-What council has achieved in the past in energy efficiency, renewable energy, sustainable transport or broader sustainability:
+What council has achieved in the past in energy efficiency, renewable energy, sustainable transport or broader sustainability

 Central Coast Council is committed to strong action on Climate Change.
 In July 2019 after extensive community engagement, Council adopted its first Climate Change Policy and in August 2019 a Climate Emergency was declared for the Central Coast.

 Central Coast Council has always had a commitment and focus to reduce electricity consumption.
-Council has saved around $5.8 Million through its energy management programs including the development of a suite of analysis tools, energy procurement and energy saving projects since 2012.
+Council has saved around $5.8 Million through its energy management programs including the development of a suite of analysis tools, energy procurement and energy-saving projects since 2012.

 Council is also leading the way when it comes to renewable energy, installing over 600kW (kilowatts) of behind-the-meter solar since 2014.
 Council undertakes landfill gas capture for subsequent flaring and electricity generation across four (4) waste management facilities where gas generation rates are both tangible and collection is practical.
-The landfill gas electricity generation infrastructure installed and managed at Council’s waste management facilities is currently generating around 27,000 megawatt hours of reliable, base load renewable energy annually.
+The landfill gas electricity generation infrastructure installed and managed at Council’s waste management facilities is currently generating around 27,000 megawatt hours of reliable, base-load renewable energy annually.

 Council has committed to transitioning Council’s passenger, light and heavy commercial vehicles from fossil fuels to electric over a 10-year period starting in 2017.
 Implementation to date has included the purchase of 5 Electric Vehicles to displace petrol vehicles in the pool car (car share) fleet.
 To support the EV Program Council has installed EV charging stations at 3 of its depots and the two Administration buildings.
-Council is also committed to smarter fleet management and have installed Global Positioning System (GPS) on Council’s plant vehicles as part of Council’s Smarter Fleet Program.
-Trials are underway for heavy vehicle transitions with the delivery of Council’s first hybrid diesel/ electric 20 tonne hydraulic excavator occurred on 21 January 2020.
+Council is also committed to smarter fleet management and has installed Global Positioning System (GPS) on Council’s plant vehicles as part of Council’s Smarter Fleet Program.
+Trials are underway for heavy vehicle transitions with the delivery of Council’s first hybrid diesel/ electric 20 tonne hydraulic excavator that occurred on 21 January 2020.

-What council hopes to achieve in the future in energy efficiency, renewable energy, sustainable transport or broader sustainability:
+What council hopes to achieve in the future in energy efficiency, renewable energy, sustainable transport or broader sustainability

 Council through its Climate Change Policy is aiming to be a Net Zero Emissions Region by 2050.
 The first step is to engage with the community to develop local place-based Climate Actions and a Climate Action Plan.
 The community engagement is underway, and it is anticipated the Plan will be developed in early 2021.